L’installation d’une unité plancher-plafond sur la Rive-Nord a-t-elle vraiment un impact sur la qualité d’air ? (données réelles incluses)

 • Responsive after-sales service and performance monitoring

-We’ve already installed similar units in Terrebonne, Mascouche, Laval, and Boisbriand, each time delivering clear improvements in indoor air quality and thermal comfort.
+We have already installed several similar units in Terrebonne, Mascouche, Laval and Boisbriand, each time with proven results on indoor air quality and thermal comfort.

-Conclusion: A real improvement in daily quality of life
+Conclusion: A concrete change for quality of life

-This floor-ceiling unit installation on the North Shore not only enhanced the thermal comfort of the Blainville family—it also led to a tangible improvement in indoor air quality, backed by real measurements, while providing an aesthetic, high-performing, and energy-efficient solution.
-At AirGreen, we truly believe that every installation can transform your daily life—when it's well designed and executed with care.
+The installation of this floor-to-ceiling unit on the North Shore not only improved the thermal comfort of the family in Blainville: it also provided a tangible improvement in indoor air quality, scientifically measured, while offering an aesthetic, efficient, and energy-saving solution.
+At AirGreen, we firmly believe that every installation can transform daily life, provided it is well thought out and carefully executed.

-We’re here to guide you and offer a full assessment of your home or business.
-Whether you’re located in Montréal, Laval, Longueuil, on the North Shore or the South Shore, we’re ready to visit and provide the most suitable HVAC solution for your needs.
+We are available to advise you and offer a comprehensive analysis of your home or business.
+Whether you are in Montreal, Laval, Longueuil, on the North Shore or the South Shore, we will come to you to provide the HVAC solution best suited to your needs.